Natacool/Study_23N/README.md

 # Study_23N
 TelRun for Nat

-- This repo will contain home works
+- This repo will contain home works for different classes